 Fighting addiction is a horrific challenge.
 Between withdrawal symptoms and the inability to leave negative social circles, it can feel like it is impossible to end the cycle of drug or alcohol abuse.
-Residential treatment is available in Murrieta, California.
-These programs will provide drug rehab, alcohol rehab, and dual diagnosis treatment for its participants.
+Residential treatment is available.
+These addiction treatment programs will provide drug rehab, alcohol rehab, and dual diagnosis treatment for its participants.

 The best step is to get started with a residential treatment program.